Joojo7/Hotel-booking-system/README.md

 ## Assumptions
 - Hotels are connected to rooms
 - Rooms have a maximum capacity
-- same day checkin and checkout not allowed
+- Same day checkin and checkout not allowed
 - Each room has a charge per night
-- number of guests cannot exceed room capacity
+- Number of guests cannot exceed room capacity

 ## Usage
 Kindly authorize via 'Client-key' with the following key :